anupjha10/W207_ML_FINAL_Project/README.md

 ## Loss Function
  * We would be using the RMSE error as output is a location of the keypoint and RMSE would be appropriate.

+ ## Data Augmentation
+  * Since the training set would be low in number when used in neural nets we would also flip the images to get more training data